If you are in a rush the best cold water wet-suit is the Henderson Thermoprene 5mm Men’s Jumpsuit

 Seals: The seals are used on wetsuits that will go into waters that are 55° Fahrenheit or warmer.
 They are usually accompanied by stitch panels that are glued before they are blind stitched.
 The latter feature means that each stitch comes out the same side it was sewed from.
 Since it will not go through the fabric, the no holes will be left behind.
 This renders it as airtight as possible to prevent the entry of water.

 This means that before you can embark on a water sporting activity, you should know the temperatures of the water.
-This way, you will be able to identify the best wetsuit to buy depending on your needs.
+This way, you will be able to identify the best suit to buy depending on your needs.

 |Temperature||Recommended Suit Thickness|